Marilyn L. Flynn: Awards and honors

 Flynn has received the international Sarnat Prize for Advancement of Social Work and in 2015, the USC Provost’s Inaugural Prize for Innovation in Educational practice.

 Bribery case

 Between 1997 and 2018, Flynn was a USC dean and tenured professor.
 In 2018, Los Angeles City Councilman Mark Ridley-Thomas, through his political campaign fund, gave $100,000 to Flynn’s school.
 The school then passed the money on to a think tank connected to the councilman’s son, Sebastian Ridley-Thomas.
 In June 2018, the school reported their concerns over possible inappropriate financial transactions to legal authorities.
+Flynn subsequently resigned in disgrace.

-In 2022, Flynn agreed to plead guilty to federal bribery charges and is expected to be sentenced on March 20, 2023.
-The maximum sentence is ten years in prison but prosecutors are expected to ask for one year house arrest and at least $100,000 in fines.
+In 2022, Flynn agreed to plead guilty to federal bribery charges and was sentenced in June 2023 to three years probation and $150,000 in fines.
+Ridley-Thomas was sentenced to 42 months in prison.